 About $2.4 billion of the overage was received in September.
 That included $1.8 billion in personal income taxes and nearly $557 million in corporate taxes.

 “We always advise folks that one month’s totals shouldn’t be interpreted to indicate a long-term revenue trajectory,” H.D.
-Palmer, deputy director of external affairs for the finance department and principal fiscal spokesperson for Gov. Gavin Newsom, told The Epoch Times.
+Palmer, deputy director of external affairs for the finance department and principal fiscal spokesperson for California Gov. Gavin Newsom, told The Epoch Times.
 “There are a number of factors that can affect a month’s totals that don’t reflect any underlying strength or weakness.”

 Personal income taxes beat estimates by more than 20 percent for the month and by 6.6 percent since April.

-Higher wages, salaries, and property income are driving the increase, with growth of 6.5 percent in the second quarter after jumping 15.2 percent in the first quarter, according to the report.
+Higher wages, salaries, and property income are driving the increase, with growth of 6.5 percent in the second quarter after jumping by 15.2 percent in the first quarter, according to the report.

 Corporate taxes came in 22 percent higher than expected in September and 12.7 percent stronger since April.
 Analysts cautioned that corporate overages could be an effect of new tax regulations, including net operating loss suspensions that limit the amount of operating loss credits corporations can claim.

-Meanwhile, sales and use tax receipts failed to meet the monthly forecast by 2.2 percent (about $60 million), but collections have topped forecasts by 0.4 percent (about $73 million) since April, according to the report.
+Sales and use tax receipts failed to meet the monthly forecast by 2.2 percent (about $60 million), but collections have topped forecasts by 0.4 percent (about $73 million) since April, according to the report.

-It’s unclear how the surplus of funds will impact the state’s future budget—after lawmakers navigated a $73 billion budget deficit this year—with deficits expected to persist into the coming fiscal years, according to the nonpartisan Legislative Analyst’s Office.
+It’s unclear how the surplus of funds will affect the state’s future budget—after lawmakers navigated a $73 billion budget deficit this year—with deficits expected to persist into the coming fiscal years, according to the nonpartisan Legislative Analyst’s Office.

 Newsom’s budget for the current fiscal year estimated deficits of $37 billion in the next fiscal year, $30 billion in 2026–2027, and about $28 billion in 2027–2028, analysts highlighted in a September budget analysis.